 What Is Soda Bread?

-Soda bread is a quick bread that is baked in many different cultures, and although it's commonly attributed to Ireland, it was actually first created in America.
-It is called soda bread because baking soda (or bread soda or bicarbonate of soda as it's know in Ireland) is used to leaven it.
+Soda bread is a quick bread baked in many different cultures, and although it's commonly attributed to Ireland, it was first created in America.
+It is called soda bread because baking soda (or bread soda or bicarbonate of soda as it's known in Ireland) is used to leaven it.

-Soda bread became a staple in Ireland in the mid-1800s, largely as a result of the potato famine and was turned to as a filling and cheap alternative to potatoes.
-It was the perfect solution because most of the flour the Irish had access to at that time was more suited to quick bread than yeast bread, baking soda was relatively cheap, sour milk was easily available, and the bread was easy to cook in a cast-iron pot over an open fire.
+Soda bread became a staple in Ireland in the mid-1800s, largely as a result of the potato famine.
+The flour they had available to them at the time was soft and suited to quick bread, not yeast bread, baking soda was relatively cheap, sour milk was easily available, it was easy to cook in a cast iron pot over an open fire, and it was a cheap and filling alternative to potatoes.

 Ingredients